Materials-Consortia/OPTIMADE/.github/ISSUE_TEMPLATE/custom.md

 ---

-Please also add the appropriate labels to the issues you create.
-A brief description of the intent of the label types can be found [here](https://github.com/Materials-Consortia/OPTiMaDe/wiki/Description-of-issue-labels)
+Please remember to label your issues according to topic, type and [potentially more](https://github.com/Materials-Consortia/OPTiMaDe/wiki/Description-of-issue-labels).